Archi-Lab-FAE/fae-service-discovery/README.md

 ### DEV
 For development of other service you can run this project in development mode.
 There two scripts will help you start and stop the service in docker.
 These script pull the image from our docker registry and start the container.
-Your service can register to the service discovery on "eureka-1:8761" also make your your service is in the "fae_backend" network.
+Your service can register to the service discovery on "eureka-1:8761" also make sure your service is in the "fae_backend" network.

 ### PROD
-IN our production env.
+In our production env.
 YOu just have to connect your service to the service discovery.
 The production mode will start two containers to ensure one is always up.
 Please specify both in your configuration.
 The DNS names for the docker containers are: "eureka-1:8761", "eureka-2:8761" also make your your service is in the "fae_backend" network.